mantidproject/mantid/docs/source/algorithms/Q1DWeighted-v1.rst

 It is also possible to use the instrument viewer to draw the shape of the angular sector.
 Only sector shapes are currently supported, and they must be drawn in the Full 3D, Z- projection, without any rotation (translation and zoom are supported).
 Please note that in this projection, the X-axis points to the left.
-When doing the wedges without the table, trigonometric azimuthal angle opens at positive ray of the x-axis.
+So when doing the wedges without the table (see above), they are ordered clockwise, starting on the left.
+If running Q1DWeighted with drawn sectors as input, the output will be ordered similarly, regardless of the order in which they were drawn.
 Once the shapes are drawn, they must be saved using the ``Save shapes to table`` button.

 .. figure:: /images/Q1DWeightedShapeIntegration.png